Building blocks for Decentralized Identity

 This process is more or less the same regardless of the organization hosting any particular standardization effort.

-In addition, we can think of each specification as belonging to one of the three building blocks of SSI that we described above.
+In addition, we can think of each specification as addressing one or more of the SSI “building blocks” that we described above.
 In some cases a standard may be a bridge between layers, enabling a closer link between connections, data, and keys, making the ecosystem more secure as a whole.
-What you will find below is a list of all relevant standards, links to every spec, the organizations they belong to, their relationship to the ecosystem, and their relative maturity as internet technologies.
+What you will find below is a list of all relevant standards, links to every specification, the organizations they belong to, their relationship to the ecosystem, and their relative maturity as internet technologies.

 This list will be maintained as a living document, capturing the current state of the decentralized identity ecosystem as it evolves.